Acting Program Supervisor: Prof. P. Ayres, Associate Dean of Arts (Undergraduate)

-This is a multidisciplinary Major program in Canadian Studies offered to candidates for the Bachelor of Arts degree; and it is offered only as a second Major in conjunction with a disciplinary Major.
+This is a multidisciplinary Major program in Canadian Studies offered to students for the Bachelor of Arts degree; and it is offered only as a second Major in conjunction with a disciplinary Major.

 Since the program draws upon courses in several departments, it is administered by an interdepartmental committee (The Canadian Studies Co-ordinating Committee).
 The Program Supervisor will advise students upon the selection of courses in the Major .